 - It is important that the business planning provided by the prospective payment institution corresponds to the capacity of the institution’s founders (shareholders or beneficiaries) to implement it.

 A payment institution’s activities must be insured.

-The company applying for a licence must also provide a detailed business plan that reflects the activities of the payment institution in order to ensure the sound and prudent management of the payment institution.
-In addition, it is crucial that the company has a document describing its structure, such as divisions of labor and clear roles and responsibilities, a customer identification system, a risk monitoring document, as well as rules of internal control.
+The company applying for a licence must also provide a detailed business plan that reflects the activities of the payment institution, in order to ensure the sound and prudent management of the payment institution.
+In addition, it is crucial that the company has a document describing its structure, such as divisions of labour and clear roles and responsibilities, a customer identification system, a risk monitoring document, as well as rules of internal control.